Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 The way it all started:

-In 1984 when having had to battle with hayfever for years, the farmer Björn Kristjánsson at Efstaland farm came to the conclusion that he needed to start a new line of work.
+In 1984 when having had to battle with hayfever for years, the farmer Björn Kristjánsson at Efstaland farm decided that he needed to start a new line of work.
 As farming and hayfever don't quite match.

 So the barn and cowshed had to be put into better use and were transformed into a restaurant, which Björn and his wife Svava Gunnarsdóttir, named Básinn - the Stall.